svafaeva93/CryptoClustering/README.md

   * **Question:** After visually analyzing the cluster analysis results, what is the impact of using fewer features to cluster the data using K-Means?

   * **Answer:** Based on the elbow curves, using less features yielded similar results as the original model, the best k-value for both was 4.
 The scatter plot data using PCA differed from the original plot.
-Using fewer features resulted in tighter clusters and more entries in Cluster 0 and 3.
+Although having many feautures presented may sound optimal, sometimes there is a tendency to overfit the data.
+Using fewer features in the plot on the right seems to be a better way of presenting the clusters in a more distiguished manner.
+For example, cluster 0 and 1 seen in the original plot can barely be distiguished as different clusters as they are located in similar coordinates.
+However, in the second plot on the right using PCA spread those two clusters apart.
+Similarly, cluster 1 and 2 are well distinguished in the plot on the right side.